marafiq/adnanrafiq/blog/2023-07-13-records-csharp-a-true-value-type/index.md

 ## Youtube Video

-I have recorded a detailed Youtube video, if you like to the video content.
+I have recorded a detailed Youtube video, if you prefer the video content.

 [Unlock the Powers of C# Record](https://youtu.be/8E12kEeLOKg)